ConallWilliamson/Save-Data-Backups/README.md

 # NES Games

 Each NES Game should have a .sav file for use with emulators.
 It additionally may have a .dat file from a 3DS or other system.
 To convert between the two use the converter here: https://www.shunyweb.info/convert.php

+# GBA Games
+Saves backed up from 3DS work with MGBA, don't seem to work with Mesen